fuadmoin/English-Without-Border/README.md

 # 📖 English Without Borders <a name="about-project"></a>

-**English Without Borders** is a demo for a free online website that can be available for all students around the world .
+**English Without Borders** is a demo for a free online website that connects learners with native and certified English tutors from around the world.
+You can choose teachers based on your goals.
+You can also access different interactive learning materials.
+Whether you want to improve your speaking, writing, grammar, or vocabulary, English Without Borders can help you find the perfect tutor for your needs.

 ## 🛠 Built With <a name="built-with"></a>